EaminC/EnvGym/README.md

    - Ensure conda is properly installed and in your PATH
    - Try updating conda: `conda update conda`

-2. **Node.js dependencies fail to install**:

-   - Ensure Node.js 16+ is installed
-   - Install pnpm globally: `npm install -g pnpm`

-3. **API key errors**:
+2. **API key errors**:

-   - Verify your API keys are correctly set in the `.env` file
+   - Verify your Forge API key is correctly set in the `.env` file
-   - Check that the keys have sufficient permissions
+   - Check that the key has sufficient permissions

-4. **Permission errors on scripts**:
+3. **Permission errors on scripts**:
    - Make scripts executable: `chmod +x setup.sh`
    - Ensure you have write permissions in the project directory